EdoLabWorks/Node-WebControl/README.md

 It works by sending control codes to the IO-control module using IPC (inter-process communication).
 The remote IO-control module in return will respond with a confirmation event code using websocket.

 Upon receiving the confirmation code, the web control interface will show an ON/OFF message to each corresponding device HTML section.

-The button color will also change indicating an ON or OFF state condition.
+The button color will also change not only indicating an ON or OFF state condition but also as confirmation it has established successful connection with the IO-control module.

 Make sure all dependencies are installed before running the application.